KNOXDEV/knox.codes/content/pages/about.md

 ![photo of me teaching a workshop on web exploitation](/media/image-2.jpg)

 *Here I am teaching a workshop on web exploitation.
-As you can see, I am passionate about education and mentorship.*
+As you can see, I am passionate about education and mentorship.
+See my [links](/pages/links) page for more of the resources I use to teach.*

-Aenean fermentum, elit eget tincidunt condimentum, eros ipsum rutrum orci, sagittis tempus lacus enim ac dui.
-Donec non enim in turpis pulvinar facilisis.
-Ut felis.
-Praesent dapibus, neque id cursus faucibus, tortor neque egestas augue, eu vulputate magna eros eu erat.
-Aliquam erat volutpat.
-Nam dui mi, tincidunt quis, accumsan porttitor, facilisis luctus, metus
+Ever since I taught myself how to program in 2012, I've been facinated with the structure and design of programs.
+I use this blog to communicate my musings, which may be related to any of the following:

+* software design and best practices
+* team management and organizational structure
+* cybersecurity news or educational materials
+* general math and science

+Occasionally, I may even ramble on about something else entirely.
+Stick around and maybe you'll find something you like.

+Best way to reach me is [LinkedIn](https://www.linkedin.com/in/aaron-james-eason/).